salilab/imp/doc/manual/devsetup.md

  2. Build %IMP [as previously described](@ref installation_download) - the only
     difference is you will want to clone your fork, not the main %IMP repository.
-You will probably want to use the `develop` branch, as that is where all new %IMP development occurs.
+You will almost always want to use the `develop` branch, as that is where all new %IMP development occurs.

  3. Make your changes to %IMP (described in more detail below).